christianpaetz/lorain/README.md

 <h2> Firmware </h2>

-<p>The firmware is written as Arduino Sketch using the RAK Wireless Arduino Environment </p>.
+<p>The firmware is written as Arduino Sketch using the RAK Wireless Arduino Environment.
 You need to install the Arduino IDE and follow the instructions of <a href="https://docs.rakwireless.com/Product-Categories/WisDuo/RAK3172-Module/Quickstart/#rak3172-as-a-stand-alone-device-using-rui3"> RAK wireless </a> to install the RAK board support package. </p>

 <p>To flash a new firmware you need a simple USB-TTL-UART connector (<a href="https://www.amazon.de/AZDelivery-Konverter-kompatibel-Arduino-inklusive/dp/B089QJZ51Z/ref=asc_df_B089QJZ51Z"> e.g. this </a>).
 The firmware update mode on the RAK module is enabled using the AT command 'AT+BOOT' on the serial console of the Arduino IDE. </p>